Contact Sales

 Every hospitality focused LMS should provide a library of off-the-shelf content which your teams can refer to as needed.
 Important training topics such as health and safety regulations should be updated regularly to reflect the latest guidelines and make sure your business is compliant.

-While some content is universal, every business is different and so staff training should reflect your individual way of doing things.
+While some content is universal, every business is different, so staff training should reflect your business’s way of doing things.
 Your LMS should allow for the creation of custom content that is specific to your business needs, such as training modules on menu items, special offers, customer service and safety procedures.
 A fine dining restaurant may want to deepen content on wine and ingredient sourcing, while a barista might be looking to learn more about coffee.

 The LMS should be optimised for mobile devices, so that employees can access training modules and resources from anywhere, at any time.
-The CPL Learning LMS app can be downloaded on any device and used on the go by staff members which is essential in hospitality where the majority of staff work in back of house and front of house roles with limited access to a desktop.
+The CPL Learning LMS app can be downloaded on any device and used on the go by staff members so all staff can complete their learning anywhere at any time.

-Gamification features, such as competitive leader boards and digital “badges”, can help motivate employees to complete training modules, improve their performance and make the content stick.
-The Access LMS for hospitality offers fun badges that mark the users progress through learning content and mark specific milestones in their journey.
+Gamification features, such as competitive leaderboards and digital “badges” can help motivate employees to complete training modules, improve their performance and make the content stick.
+The Access LMS for hospitality offers fun badges that mark the users progress through learning content and provide specific milestones in their journey.

 Social learning can be a component of an LMS by allowing your staff to interact with one another as they learn.
 This can be as simple as allowing comments on webinars so that staff can help each other with insights and tips.
-Social learning is also useful in encouraging staff to complete learning modules within timeframe as they can see that their peers have already completed modules and have moved on to the next section.
+Social learning is also useful in encouraging staff to complete learning modules within a specific timeframe as they can see what modules their peers have completed

-The LMS should support multiple languages, so that employees who speak different languages can access training materials in their native language.
+The LMS should support multiple languages so that employees can access training materials in their native language.

 The LMS should provide reporting and analytics features that allow managers to track employee progress and identify areas where additional training may be needed.